Gainium Logo

 Upcoming backtesting features

-At Gainium, we understand that backtesting is an important tool for every trader.
+At Gainium, we understand that backtesting is essential for every trader.
 Our goal is to create the most reliable backtesting system in the market.
-So while we are happy to launch the backtesting module, there is still a lot of work to be done.
+So, while we are happy to launch the backtesting module, much work remains to be done.

 Stay tuned for more updates soon!